Switcheo/tradehub-api-js/README.rst

 ================================
-Tradehub API JS SDK - Designed for simplicitiy
+Tradehub API JS SDK - Designed for simplicity
 ================================

 Note
 ___

-.. important:: The code found in this repositary is unaudited and incomplete.
+.. important:: The code found in this repository is unaudited and incomplete.
 Switcheo is not responsible for any losses incurred when using this code.

 It is recommended to test/develop on TestNet.
 You can head to .`Tradehub Faucet <https://t.me/the_tradehub_bot`_  get receive free TestNet tokens.

+.. warning:: The Websocket client is still under heavy development.

 Features
 --------